Revuin/Botify/README.md

 - Frontier Clash
   - Plays Frontier Clash and enables auto-battle for exp, support points, and vehicle parts
 - JO Carnival Party
-  - (In development) Going to boss chest works 80% of the time.
+  - Plays Joint Operation Carnival Party Difficulty 3.
+Going to boss chest works 80% of the time but likely won't be fixed because there's no easy solution to the camera angle changing when clicking.
 Recommended to equip Lin or long range weapon to R
 - JO Sadness Valley
   - (In development) Not fully working.
 Detecting the boss stage platform doesn't work reliably right now.
 If you want to try making this work, replace img/SadnessValleyEnd.png with a screenshot of the ground to the bottom-left of your character's feet once you're at the boss stage platform
 Jumps off repeatedly until the boss stage is detected.
 Next, it runs up to boss, enables auto-battle, and opens chest once boss is dead